bestform/rilctx/README.markdown

 rilctx
 ======

+Read it later chrome extension.

-Convenient Context Menu Entry for read it later.
+A convenient context menu entry for read it later.

 To save a link, choose "Read it later" from the context menu on the link.